jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I think," he said at last, "that I had rather not be a cannibal, that is&mdash;rich."

 The carpenter's shop, tin-shop, jeweller's, dry-goods, shoemaker's, and other shops, were all on the first floor, facing upon some one of the four streets that bounded "Prices."
 Above these were the dressmaker's and milliner's establishments; but there was little here to notice or describe, as the one distinctive feature of each separate business was, that it was owned by the company and managed by salaried workmen.
-There was one buying agent for the collective establishment, whose business was to fill <p class="pagenum">Begin page 161</p> the orders, transmitted, through the executive committee, from the heads of departments.
+There was one buying agent for the collective establishment, whose business was to fill <hr><p class="pagenum">Page 161</p> the orders, transmitted, through the executive committee, from the heads of departments.
 These, therefore, while they had plenty of work, had little or no anxiety.
 Their salaries were secure, and their only care the business of the day.
 Literally, they took no thought for the morrow.

 "We find our shops are very popular among the rich folks at the North End," said Father McClosky; "they say we give good weight and good measure, and every article just what it professes to be, no less.
 A man&mdash;sure, it's a Christian he calls himself; and he has a fashionable shoe-store up-town, and was mad at us for under-selling him&mdash;and says he to me, 'So you have adopted the maxim "Honesty is the best policy."
 How do you find it works?' says he.
 'Maxim,' says I; 'that's no maxim at all,' I says; 'it's aither a fact or a lie, and mostly the latter,' says I; 'but it ought to be the universal fact that it is with us,&mdash;sure, I mean universally the fact that we find it,' says I."